huynguy-db/arcion-docs/content/docs/source-setup/Oracle/setup-guide.md

 ## III.
 Set up Change Data Capture (CDC)

-### Set archive log destination
+### Enable ARCHIVELOG mode

 To use log-based CDC, the Oracle database must be in ARCHIVELOG mode.
-To check what mode the database is in, use the ```ARCHIVE LOG LIST``` command.
+To check what mode the database is in, use the `ARCHIVE LOG LIST` command.
 To set the database in ARCHIVELOG mode, use the following commands:

   ```SQL
   SHUTDOWN IMMEDIATE